n

 BI Norwegian School of Management, Oslo, Norway

 Erling S. Andersen is professor of Project Management and Information Systems at BI Norwegian School of Management, Oslo, Norway.
-He holds a Master in Economics from University of Oslo.
-Before joining BI NSM he was Associate professor in economics at University of Oslo and Dean of NKI College of Computer Science and Professor of Information Science at University of Bergen.
-He has been a visiting professor to University of Tokyo, Japan and Nanyang Technological University, Singapore.
+He holds a Master Degree in Economics from the University of Oslo.
+Before joining BI NSM he was Associate professor in economics at the University of Oslo and Dean of NKI College of Computer Science and Professor of Information Science at the University of Bergen.
+He has been a visiting professor to the University of Tokyo, Japan and Nanyang Technological University, Singapore.
 Professor Andersen has published several books and articles on information technology, systems development, project management and management in general.
 His book "Goal Directed Project Management" has been translated into several languages.
-Professor Andersen can be contacted at erling.s.andersen@bi.no.
+Professor Andersen can be contacted at .

 Top of Page